EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The plaintext is a CBOR bstr.
 If the application data (UAD and PAD) is omitted, then plaintext = h'' in the symmetric case, and plaintext = &lt;&lt; ~protected, signature &gt;&gt; in the asymmetric case.
 For instance, if protected = h'a10140' and signature = h'050607' (CBOR encoding 0x43050607), then plaintext = h'a1014043050607'.

 * The external_aad is a CBOR bstr.
-It is always set to transcript_hash_i.
+It is always set to the transcript hash TH_i.

 COSE constructs the input to the AEAD {{RFC5116}} as follows: